hannibunny/mlbook/ml/rl/reinforcement.md

 width: 300pt
 name:  rlagent
 ---
-Interaction of an Agent with it's environment in a Markov Decision Process (MDP).
+Interaction of an agent with it's environment in a Markov Decision Process (MDP).
 Image source: {cite}`Sutton1998`.
 ```

 ### Examples